Request a free demo Log in search-icon

 • Content and Events

-Covid-19 has caused a massive disruption for many industries across the world, with wide reaching impact for those in the automotive sector, including parts, accessories and tire sales.
+Covid-19 has caused massive disruption for many industries across the world, with a wide-reaching impact on those in the automotive sector, including parts, accessories and tire sales.

 The combination of a sudden decrease in vehicle miles travelled (VMT) and customer footfall, as well as a slow economic recovery, means that aftermarket demand may take years to return to normal 2019 levels.